 Entering the village from Olney, we pass between two massive stone pillars, as if entering someone's private estate.
 The place is certainly pretty enough to be just that, and Weston Underwood fully deserves its string of best-kept village awards.
 Here in 1786 came William Cowper with the ever-faithful Mary Unwin (John Newton had departed for a new parish in London some years before).
 They stayed only a dozen years but Weston Underwood has not forgotten them.
 The pub, called Cowper's Oak, recalls an ancient tree where Cowper used to sit, over the fields towards Yardley Chase.
 One story recounts that Cowper composed the lines of God moves in a mysterious way, while sheltering under its branches during a thunderstorm.
 The tree apparently survived until 1949 when it succumbed to a lightning strike.

 Their house, now called Cowper's Lodge, faces the road not far from the pub and its superb proportions would make an estate agent struggle for superlatives.
-Built of soft grey stone, it has three storeys and a row of seven white-framed windows on the first floor, with three dormers above (MK46 5JS).
+Built of soft grey stone, it has three storeys, seven white-framed windows on the first floor, with three dormers above (MK46 5JS).

 A short drive up Wood Lane brings us to an unusual link with Cowper's time here.
 Standing incongruously on the edge of a field is The Alcove.
 With seats at the back and pillars at he front, it is part Grecian temple, part Victorian bandstand.
 Built by the Throckmortons - a local family - in 1753, Cowper came here on his country walks and sat down to dream and write.
 Indeed, he brought it into a line of his most famous poem The Task, quoted on a signboard here.